deepakray184/YatraTrackr/README.md

 # YatraTrackr: Specialized Operational Tool for Railway Personnel

 YatraTrackr is a data-driven operations platform for railway staff and contractors.
 This repository includes:
-# RailOps: Specialized Operational Tool for Railway Personnel
+# YatraTrackr: Specialized Operational Tool for Railway Personnel

-RailOps is a data-driven operations platform for railway staff and contractors.
+YatraTrackr is a data-driven operations platform for railway staff and contractors.
 This repository includes:
 - **Android client** to fetch traveller information via PNR and submit cleanliness reviews.
 - **Node.js backend** that stores PNR snapshots and signed review records.